oracle-livelabs/oci/digital-twin/03-train-ad-model/train-ad-model.md

 ![Create Model](./images/imageCM7.PNG " ")

-your model is ready and you may proceed to the next task.
+Your Anomaly Detection model is ready and you may proceed to the next task.